-- Close the "Cooker" quick-action valve and the gas bottle valve - 10.
-Wait until the hob has cooled down, clean, and cover with the glass plate.
+- 9. Close the "cooker" quick-action valve and the gas bottle valve. - 10.
+Wait until the cooker has cooled down, clean, and cover with the glass plate.

 6.6.2 Using the oven with grill function (optional)

 The baking oven with grill (optional) is installed on special request.